Nick Richardson sings, acts, and moves.

 ¡Y habla español!

-Nick performed in 11 opera productions while a student at Florida State University, including the academic premiere of Prince of Players by Carlisle Floyd and a new arrangement of The Three Feathers by Lori Laitman.
+Nick performed in 11 opera productions while a student at Florida State University, including the academic premiere of Prince of Players by Carlisle Floyd and a new abridged version of The Three Feathers (Laitman/Gioia).
 He studied voice with mezzo-soprano Phyllis Pancella.

-Nick will return to The Glimmerglass Festival this summer (2022) as Assistant Dramaturg/Assistant Titles Supervisor.
+Nick returned to The Glimmerglass Festival this summer (2022) as Assistant Dramaturg/Assistant Titles Supervisor.
 He designed the supertitles for the world premiere of The Jungle Book (Sankaram/Rourke).
 He was the Assistant Dramaturg and Titles Operator for Glimmerglass’s unprecedented 2021 season, “Glimmerglass on the Grass,” and was the Titles/Dramaturgy Intern in 2019.
 He continues to write content for their publications and serves as editor of their donor magazine, Fanfare.

-At FSU he served as production dramaturg for A New Brain, A Day in the Death of Joe Egg, and a devised piece based on Shakespeare’s The Tempest.
+At FSU he served as production dramaturg for A New Brain (Finn/Lapine), A Day in the Death of Joe Egg (Nichols), and a devised piece based on Shakespeare’s The Tempest.